Klipper3d/klipper/docs/Config_Reference.md

 #   Reference to a [static_pwm_clock] section that generates the clock signal
 #   for the CLKIN pin.
 The frequency of this clock is used as fCLKIN.
 #   Either clock_freq or pwm_clock must be provided.
-#oversampling_ratio: 4096
+#sample_rate:
-#   The oversampling ratio determines the output data rate and noise
+#   The desired output sampling rate in samples per second, expressed at
+#   the nominal clock frequency of 8192000 Hz.
+Higher sampling rates
+#   result in higher noise; prefer lower rates for better noise
 #   performance.
-This is the ratio between the sensor high-speed internal
-#   sampling frequency and its lower, final output data rate.
-Higher values
-#   reduce noise while also giving lower data rates.
-The final sampling rate
+The valid values are: 250, 500, 1000, 2000, 4000, 8000,
-#   is fCLKIN / (2 * oversampling_ratio) when global-chop mode is enabled
+#   16000, 32000, and 64000.
+The default is 500.
+When global-chop mode
-#   (which is the default, see enable_global_chop parameter below), and
+#   is enabled (see enable_global_chop), the effective sampling rate
-#   approximately fCLKIN / (6 * oversampling_ratio) when enabled.
-One can check
+#   is reduced by approximately a factor of three.
+The effective sampling
+#   rate (after adjustments for the configured clock frequency and the
-#   the actual sampling rate via LOAD_CELL_DIAGNOSTIC command.
-Valid values are:
+#   global-chop mode) and the actual measured sampling rate can be checked
-#   64, 128, 256, 512, 1024, 2048, 4096, 8192, and 16384.
-The default is 4096.
+#   via the LOAD_CELL_DIAGNOSTIC command.
 #gain: 128
 #   The PGA gain setting.
 Valid values are: 1, 2, 4, 8, 16, 32, 64, and
 #   128. The default is 128.
 #enable_global_chop: False
 #   Enable global-chop mode to reduce internal system offset errors by averaging
 #   two conversions with opposite input polarities.
-This also improves the noise
+This also reduces noise
-#   by a factor of sqrt(2) at the cost of longer conversion times and lower
+#   by a factor of sqrt(2) and the effective sampling rate by a factor of 3.
-#   effective sampling rates.
-The default is False.
+#   The default is False.
 #global_chop_delay: 16
 #   The global-chop delay in modulator clock periods, only used when
 #   enable_global_chop is True.
 Higher values allow more settling time